threefoldtech/zinit/docs/readme.md

 - if a service depends on another service (that is not `oneshot`), it will not get started, unless the service is marked as `running`
 - a service with no test command is marked running if it successfully executed, regardless if it exits immediately after or not, hence a test command is useful.
 - If a test command is provided, the service will not consider running, unless the test command pass
+- You can override the stop signal sent to the service as shown in the example.
+Currently only the stop signal can be overwritten.
+More signal types might be added in the future (for example, reload).

 #### Examples
 redis-init.yaml